Desamparados station

-At present the station only has administrative use, although it can offer passenger excursion services between Lima and the central mountain range.
-It serves mainly as an exhibition hall, exhibiting such items as the presidential wagon "Paquita", named in honor of the wife of the then President of the Republic Oscar R. Benavides.
+The House of Peruvian Literature (Casa de la Literatura Peruana), a museum dedicated to Peruvian literature, was inaugurated in 2009, occupying most of the building.
+As of 2025, the station only has an administrative use, although it regularly offers passenger services between Lima and Huancayo.
+It also serves as an exhibition hall, exhibiting such items as the presidential wagon "Paquita", named in honor of the wife of the then President of the Republic Oscar R. Benavides.

-Architecture
+History

-The three-story building of the station was the first public work conducted by the Peruvian architect Rafael Marquina in 1911, and its construction was finished a year later.
+The three-storey building was the first public work conducted by the Peruvian architect Rafael Marquina in 1911, and its construction was finished a year later.
 In the process of its construction modern materials and techniques were used such as reinforced concrete and expanded metal.
 One of the main features to the interior is the stained glass skylight, made in the Art Nouveau style.
 The main facade is symmetrical and consists of five vertical bodies divided by four pilasters of classical design.
 The facade is designed in Beaux-Arts architecture style.

+Under the military government of Juan Velasco Alvarado, the Peruvian Corporation was taken over by ENAFER, a state-owned company.
+ENAFER continued to operate the service until it was privatised in the 1990s, and the station was handed over to the Ministry of Transport, Communications, Housing and Construction in 1999.

+A museum dedicated to Peruvian literature was created by Supreme Decree N° 007-2008-ED, and inaugurated at the station by President Alan García on 20 October 2009.
+Architect Juan Carlos Burga was commissioned to design the museographic work.
+The architect David Mutal was in charge of maintaining the validity and sobriety of the station's architecture.

+Since 2010, the museum has bestowed an award named after it, first awarded to Mario Vargas Llosa.
+Among the pieces on display is the presidential wagon "Paquita", ordered to be built in honor of the wife of then-President Óscar R. Benavides.

+Having reopened after the COVID-19 pandemic, the station currently operates a bi-annual service of the Ferrocarril Central Andino (FCA) during Holy Week and the National Holidays.
+In 2025, the announced an additional service, coinciding with the celebrations of the Battle of Junín.

+As of July 2025, a project for a railway connecting Lima and Chosica is underway, involving Desamparados, as well as nearby Monserrate station, where a number of trains donated by Caltrain have been stored to be used in the future.

 In episode 8 "Comfort Food" of US TV series Pushing Daisies (second season), a photograph of the front of the Desamparados station is used as the Papen County Convention Center where the piemaker is competing in the comfort food cook-off.